Where is Justin Edinburgh now?

-Edinburgh then went onto join Grays Athletic as assistant manager and was promoted to manager when Andy King resigned – he left after one season, again by mutual consent.
+He then went onto join Grays Athletic as assistant manager and was promoted to manager when Andy King resigned but he left after one season, again by mutual consent.

 In 2008 he joined Rushden and Diamonds, first as assistant manager and then as manager when Garry Hill resigned.

 Check out these great deals on replica football shirts and grab yourself a bargain.

 Unfortunately after a mid-table finish in 2010-11 Rushden & Diamonds were expelled from the Football League that summer leaving Edinburgh out of work and looking for a new job.

 He wasn’t out of football for long as Newport County offered him the manager’s post in October 2011.

 In 2012-13 Justin Edinburgh’s Newport County team achieved promotion to League Two after defeating Wrexham in the Conference Play-Offs.

 After a successful four years at the Welsh side, Justin Edinburgh left the club in February 2015 to join League One side Gillingham as manager.